Frequently-asked questions: Live | Pray | Serve

 Q: What preparations have already happened during the past few months?

 We responded quickly where we needed to, such furloughing some diocesan central staff, and undergoing a subsequent round of restructuring, which included, unfortunately some redundancies among the diocesan lay staff team at the start of 2021.
 That was the first part of reorganising the life and ministry of the diocese with this vision in mind.
 This was a strategic process, not merely a cost-cutting exercise.

 Q: How are you making sure you're listening to what will work locally?

 When it comes to parishes, each parish knows best what is and is not working in their own parish and deanery.
-That’s why the next phase of this process is happening in deaneries.
-Each parish is contributing to a discussion, led by area deans and deanery lay chairs, about how the life and ministry of the Church can be developed in their deanery.
+That’s why the first phase of this process happened in deaneries.
+Each parish contributed to a discussion, led by area deans and deanery lay chairs, about how the life and ministry of the Church could be developed in their deanery.
 Those plans were presented to our senior staff and you can see some of the common trends in those plans by reading what happened at our Diocesan Synod in March 2021.
 You can then read what happens from then on here.

 We want this to be a bottom-up, rather than a top-down process, so that we can all share and have faith in the process, as well as the end result.